 3 Creative Ways to Keep Your Students Engaged (Especially During the Holidays)

-Keeping students focused and on task can be a challenge, especially when its holiday season.
-Over the years, we’ve talked to hundreds of teachers about classroom design, teaching methods, tips and tricks.
+Keeping students focused and on task can be a challenge, especially during the holiday season.
+Over the years, we’ve talked to hundreds of teachers about classroom design, teaching methods, tips, and tricks.
 Check out how these 3 creative teachers have changed the way their students work and collaborate in class.

 1. Holly's Spanish Class